kKEeWwon-2314/Tetris_Assignment/README.md

-Leif was here
+Leif was here and
-Leif and Kevin were here (know your grammar)
+Leif and Kevin were here and